Since 1974 Village Building & Restoration, LLC has been remodeling the Farmington Valley, with attention to details and you, our client.

 There are ways that you can protect yourself from contractors that will take advantage of your lack of knowledge about home remodeling.

 I understand that choosing the low bid can look like a smart way to save money, but it rarely works out.

 If someone bids 15% or more below another bid, here is one thing you can count on: they aren’t doing the same installation or they aren’t using the same materials.
-Everyone is in business to make money and a 15% profit is a solid one so the low bidder has to cut corners to make a profit and the homeowner ends up being the loser.
-Our thorough esimating system often makes us the highest bidder, but our clients are never asked to pay for something that we forgot.
-Ask them.
-"Our projects run on budget"!
+Everyone is in business to make money and a 15% profit is a solid one so the low bidder has to cut corners to make a profit while the homeowner ends up being the loser.

-- Require the remodeling contractor to detail step-by-step what they are going to do to complete your project.
+2. Require the modeling contractor to details step-by-step what they are going to do to complete your project.
 You can then use this information to compare what they are offering with the other bids.
 The differences should be easy to spot.

 Please check out our Frequently Asked Questions to know about our Fixed Price Agreements and 3 Year Warranty on installation.

 8 Things You Should Consider Before You Choose a Company to Complete Your New Kitchen, Bath, Addition, or Any Renovation Project

 - Spend 10 minutes on a Google search and you will find many stories about contractors that never completed the project, ran off with a deposit, or just did a poor job.